Last Updated on

-Facebook is a great site for art businesses to engage with their audience in real time.
-Have you noticed that only a small percentage of your fan base sees your posts?
-Facebook allows businesses to boost a post for a fee.
-That allows more people to see your post but will the outcome be worth the cost?
-In this article discover the pros and cons for when you boost your artist Facebook posts.
+Facebook is a great site for art businesses to engage with their audience in real-time.
+However, have you noticed that only a small percentage of your fan base sees your posts?
+Facebook allows businesses boost a post for a fee for more exposure but will the outcome be worth the cost?
+In this post, discover the pros and cons of when you boost your artist Facebook posts.

 How To Boost Your Artist Facebook Posts

 When you create a post, you will have the option of boosting it.

 Facebook will share your post in more timelines of your followers, your followers, and their friends, or a targeted audience that you have created.

 If you would like one of your posts to hit a larger audience, go to the post that you would like to boost and click Boost Post.
 The link is on the lower-right corner of the post.

 You will then have to decide the audience that you would like to target and how much you would like to spend (budget).
 You will also have to choose the duration of the boost.

 What Are You Trying To Achieve

 Business tools can be beneficial to the growth of your art business, or they could have you spending your hard-earned money for nothing in return.